Future Generations University (United States)

 In doing this, students are actively engaged with their communities throughout their education.
 Therefore, civic engagement is at the heart of the pedagogy of the institution.
 Throughout their studies, students gather in local and international settings to further learn how their knowledge can be applied in myriad contexts.
-Each cohort is comprised of students from around the world, further bringing perspectives and engaging with communities from around the globe.
-In short, a global community is their classroom.
+Each cohort is comprised of students from around the world, bringing together different perspectives and encouraging collaboration as well as innovation.
+In short, a global community becomes their ultimate classroom.

-Future Generations’ impact in West Virginia is also significant.
+Future Generations University’s impact in West Virginia is also significant.
 As part of its Rural America program, with a $4.4M grant from the 2009 American Recovery and Reinvestment Act, Future Generations partnered with 60 fire departments and rescue squads throughout the state to set up computer access and training centers.
 Not merely an academic institution, Future Generations takes great pride in its host state and is dedicated to promoting the welfare and improvement of its residents.